 - 1. Uncrate the two ovens.
 Identify the oven that will be the lower oven (it will be the oven with leg pads attached to the bottom corners).
-Attach the legs (or casters) to the lower oven as described in Step 3 on page 11. - 2.
+Attach the legs (or casters) to the lower oven as described in Step 2b on page 9. - 2.
 If the oven that will be the top oven was NOT ordered as part of a double-deck oven, remove the four leg pads from the bottom of the top oven. - 3.
 Locate and remove the four screws that secure the lower front panel (items "A" in the drawing below).
-Lift up the panel and pull it forward to remove it, then set it aside. - 4.
-Locate and remove the front screw (item "B" in the drawing below), that secures the lower front corner of the side panel. - 5.
-Locate and remove the six screws that secure the right side panel to the oven (items "B" in the drawing below).
+Lift up the panel and pull it forward to remove it, then set it aside. - Locate and remove the now-accessible screw that secures the lower front corner of the side panel. - 5.
+Locate and remove the five screws that secure the right side panel to the oven (items "B" in the drawing below).
 Remove the right side panel and insulation and set them aside.